Managing Users, Teams, and Working Copy Collaborators

 Managing users and teams

-User and team management are available in your Scrivito CMS if editor authentication via an identity provider has been set up.
-For users to be able to manage users and teams, they require the “Manage users” permission.
+User and team management are available to you in your Scrivito CMS if you have the account-wide “Manage users” permission.

-Users with this permission can find a “Manage users” item in the main menu.
-After selecting this item, the “User management” dialog with its two tabs, “Users” and “Teams” is displayed:
+Users with this permission will find a “Manage users” item in the main menu.
+After selecting this item, you are sent to JustRelate’s account management platform, the JustRelate Console, where you will find the user and team management functionality needed, among other things.

 Managing working copy collaborators